Glutexo/onigumo/README.md

 Onigumo is a web-crawler.

-Onigumo “crawls” websites or webapps, storing its data in a structured form suitable for further machine processing.
+Onigumo “crawls” websites or webapps, storing their data in a structured form suitable for further machine processing.

 ## Architecture ##